bradley-holt/nodejs-bootstrap/README.md

 Start the server with Foreman:
 `foreman start`

+Note that running `foreman start` will run both the Node.js server and `grunt watch` simultaneously.

 You can optionally use Nodemon to monitor for changes and automatically restart the server.
 To use Nodemon, create a file called `.env` with the following contents before starting Foreman:

 ```
 NODE_ENV=development
 ```

-Note that you will likely want to run both `foreman start` and `grunt watch` simultaneously in separate terminal windows.